Note

 REST API

-for API version 2021-01-01-preview and earlier.
+For API versions 2021-01-01-preview and earlier, the default value of the defaultAction property is Deny.
 However, the deny rule isn't enforced unless you set IP filters or virtual network rules.
-That is, if you didn't have any IP filters or virtual network rules, Service Bus treats it as Allow
+If you don't set any IP filters or virtual network rules, Service Bus treats the default action as Allow.

-For more information about these properties, Create or Update Private Endpoint Connections.
+For more information about these properties, see Create or Update Private Endpoint Connections.

 Note

 None of the above settings bypass validation of claims via SAS or Microsoft Entra authentication.
-The authentication check always runs after the service validates the network checks that are configured by defaultAction
+The authentication check always runs after the service validates the network checks that are configured by defaultAction, publicNetworkAccess, and privateEndpointConnections settings.

 Azure portal